'Tell Me Lies' Season 3: Everything We Know

 Sadie Bell

-The emotional rollercoaster that was Tell Me Lies season 2 ended on October 16, 2024, and fans are clamoring for more episodes.
-Based on Carola Lovering's novel of the same name, the Hulu drama follows the toxic on-again, off-again relationship between Lucy Albright (Grace Van Patten) and Stephen DeMarco (Jackson White), who met as students during Lucy's freshman year at the fictional Baird College.
+Ever since the emotional rollercoaster that is Tell Me Lies premiered on Hulu, with every season, it leaves fans clamoring for more sordid affairs.
+Based on Carola Lovering's novel of the same name, the drama follows the toxic on-again, off-again relationship between Lucy Albright (Grace Van Patten) and Stephen DeMarco (Jackson White), who met as students during Lucy's freshman year at the fictional Baird College.
 As the years go on, their relationship devolves into a mess, as they occasionally cheat on their respective partners with each other.

-Stephen (Jackson White) and Lucy (Grace Van Patten) have a talk on the Baird College quad in Tell Me Lies season 2.
+Stephen (Jackson White) and Lucy (Grace Van Patten) in Tell Me Lies season 3.

 When will 'Tell Me Lies' season 3 come out?

-One week later, Hulu shared another photo of Van Patten on set on X, along with the post: "your next crash out is in production. "
+It didn't take too long for the streaming hit to return; after the show was renewed in late 2024, production began in May 2025.
+At the time, Hulu shared a photo of star Grace Van Patten on set on X, along with the post: "your next crash out is in production."

 A post shared by Tell Me Lies (@tellmelieshulu)